 Outpatient treatment programs provide services that include, but are not limited to, individual, group, family counseling, psycho-educational and psychotherapy and are defined services that may vary in level of intensity.

-- PORT Human Services provides many outpatient groups to enhance the need and quality of the person served.
+- PORT Human Services provides many outpatient groups to enhance the need and quality of the patient.

 - The program may address a variety of needs, including, situational stressors, family relations, interpersonal relationships, mental health and substance abuse issues, psychiatric illnesses, and trauma.

-- The program provides services that meet the needs of the client in locations such as:
+- The program provides services that meet the needs of the patient in locations such as:

 - Individuals may be involved with or receiving services in the form of:

-- The Intensive Outpatient program consists of a scheduled series of sessions appropriate to the individual plan of the persons served.
+- The Intensive Outpatient program consists of a scheduled series of sessions appropriate to the individual plan of the patient.

 - Sessions are typically 3 times per week for three hours per session.